Sarah-Obarhoro/Sarah-Obarhoro/README.md

   - "Web performance optimization"
   - "Accessibility best practices"

-funFact: "I transitioned from English Literature to Tech - and I think that storytelling background makes me a better developer!"
+funFact: "I transitioned from English and Literary Studies to Tech - and I think that journey has given me a rare blend of clear communication, storytelling, and clean architecture!"

 askMeAbout:
   - "Frontend architecture"